 1. Ground yourself

-It’s helpful to stay calm when you sense distance from him.
+It’s helpful to remain calm when you sense distance from him.
 Men pull away for many reasons, so try not to spiral into the worst-case scenario.

 Or is it that you need space from that person for no reason at all?